1. Talk to your caregiver.

 a) If you have licensed child care

-- If your concerns relate to provincial rules and standards, you can contact the nearest regional office of the Ministry of Children and Youth Services.
+- If your concerns relate to provincial rules and standards, you can contact the nearest regional office of the Ministry of Education.

 b) If you have informal child care